-If you’re asking yourself who’s better–whether Betterment vs Wealthfront–you’re already doing better than most people.
+If you’re asking yourself which is better, Betterment vs Wealthfront, than you’re already doing better than most people.

-The reality is this: as long as you get started, you’re going to put yourself in a better financial position than most.
-So good on you for asking the right questions.
+So, as long as you get started, you’re going to put yourself in a better financial position than most.

 What Is Wealthfront?

 Wealthfront is a robo-advisor investment service with more than $10 billion of assets under management.
 Based in Redwood City, California, Wealthfront was started back in December 2011.

 The Betterment vs Wealthfront comparison starts the same way on both sides.

 Both companies begin by asking you questions to learn more about your goals.